DefectDojo/django-DefectDojo/docs/content/en/contributing/how-to-write-a-parser.md

 - It's advised that you create a dedicated branch for your development, such as `git checkout -b parser-name` yet that's up to you.

 It is probably easier to use the docker-compose stack (and benefit from the hot-reload capbility for uWSGI).
-Set up your environment to use the dev (with debugpy) environment, such as:
+Set up your environment to use the debug environment, such as:

 `$ docker/setEnv.sh debug`